 EMI share options may lose tax advantages from 7 April 2018

-HMRC have announced that EMI share options granted from 7 April 2018 may not be eligible for the tax advantages currently available to option holders.
+HMRC has announced that EMI share options granted from 7 April 2018 may not be eligible for the tax advantages currently available to option holders.

-Tax advantages are dependent on EU State Aid approval which expires on 6 April 2018.
-The Government has been seeking fresh approval from the European Commission but has not received its final response.
+- Tax advantages are dependent on EU State Aid approval which expires on 6 April 2018.
+The government has been seeking fresh approval from the European Commission but has not received a final response.
 It is not now expecting to receive this before 6 April.

 HMRC considers that the current State Aid approval applies to the granting of share options, so share options granted up to and including 6 April 2018 should not be affected by this lapse of the approval.
 Whilst there is no certainty that options granted by 6 April will not be affected, companies who have implemented EMI Plans this year may want to finalise any outstanding options they had been intending to grant by the 6 April deadline.

 The articles published on this website, current at the date of publication, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your own circumstances should always be sought separately before taking any action.